-The Smith Family Foundation: Odyssey Award is managed by Health Resources in Action (HRiA).
-HRiA is a nonprofit organization in Boston that advances public health and medical research.
+The Smith Family Odyssey Awards Program is managed by Health Resources in Action (HRiA).
+HRiA is a non-profit organization that partners with individuals, organizations, and communities to transform the practices, policies, and systems that improve health and advance equity.